MicrosoftDocs/fabric-docs/docs/data-warehouse/collation.md

 ![User's image](media/collation/image.png)

 - __<your bearer token>__: Obtain this by following these steps:

 1. Open your Microsoft Fabric workspace in a browser (Microsoft Edge or Google Chrome).

 1. Press F12 to open Developer Tools.

 1. Select the Console tab.

 1. Type copy(powerBIAccessToken) and press Enter.
 The bearer token will be copied to your clipboard.

-1. Paste it in place of <your  bearer token>.
+1. Paste it in place of <bearer token>.

 - __<Warehouse name here>__: Enter your desired warehouse        name.